michaelmilleryoder/fanfiction-nlp/README.md

 	* [Assertion attribution](assertion_extraction) (narrative and evaluation about a character)

 ## Requirements
 The pipeline is written in Python 3.
 Dependencies are listed below.
 Sorry about there being so many!
-We are planning on trimming this down.
+We would like to trim this down eventually.

 * scipy
 * pandas